HyperionKit/smc/new_smc/dpsmc/report/verification/hyperion/hyperion-comprehensive-verification-report.md

 ## Verification Methods Used

-### ✅ **Automatic Verification (BuyVault & StakingRewards)**
+### ✅ **Automatic Verification (BuyVault, StakingRewards & TransactionTracker)**
-The BuyVault and StakingRewards contracts were successfully verified using Hardhat's automatic verification system:
+The BuyVault, StakingRewards, and TransactionTracker contracts were successfully verified using Hardhat's automatic verification system:

 **BuyVault Verification:**
 ```bash